JuliaGPU/AMDGPU.jl/docs/src/memory.md

     nothing
 end
 # ...
-# The `localmem` option isn't necessary if memory is statically allocated
+# Note: The `localmem` option isn't necessary if `@ROCStaticLocalArray` is used
 wait(@roc groupsize=4 localmem=sizeof(Float64)*length(RC) kernel(RC, RA, RB))
 ```

+Note that like CUDA's shared memory, AMDGPU's local memory is zero-initialized
+automatically.
+If this behavior is unnecessary (and undesired for performance
+reasons), zero-initialization can be disabled with `@ROCDynamicLocalArray(T,
+dims, false)` or `@ROCStaticLocalArray(T, dims, false)` (the last argument
+is `zeroinit`).

 ## Memory Modification Intrinsics